microsoft/multi-modal-rag-with-colpali/infra/README.md

 - **Job Compute Cluster**: `Standard_NC16as_T4_v3` for model setup jobs (HuggingFace download, registration)
   - Auto-scaling from 0 to configured max instances for cost efficiency
   - Handles model preparation and AML workspace registration
-- **Online Endpoint**: `Standard_NC24ads_A100_v4` (A100 GPU for optimal inference performance)
-  - Dedicated endpoint for real-time ColPali inference API
-  - Separate from job cluster to ensure consistent inference availability
-- **Container Apps**: Configured for scalable PDF processing with ColPali integration
+- **AKS Cluster**: Kubernetes-based container orchestration for all application services
-  - Auto-scaling based on HTTP requests and CPU utilization
+  - Auto-scaling based on HTTP requests and CPU utilization via Horizontal Pod Autoscaler
-  - Containerized document processing pipeline with custom resource limits
-  - Event-driven workflow coordination via Event Grid integration
+  - Helm-based deployment of document processor, ColPali inference, and Qdrant vector database
+  - Workload identity integration for secure access to Azure services
-  - Stateless architecture for high availability and performance
+  - Ingress controller for external access and load balancing
+  - Persistent Volume Claims (PVCs) with Premium SSD storage for model persistence and multi-node scaling

 ## How to Deploy

 Use the platform scripts – see `scripts/README.md` (`deploy_infra.*`).
-They provision Azure resources and write a `.env` file consumed by model deployment, document indexing, and application scripts.
+They provision Azure resources and write a `.env` file consumed by Kubernetes deployment and application scripts.

-1. **Infrastructure**: `deploy_infra.*` creates all Azure resources (clusters + endpoints + container environment)
+1. **Infrastructure**: `deploy_infra.*` creates all Azure resources (AKS cluster + supporting services)
-2. **Model Setup**: Python scripts run jobs on compute cluster to download ColPali from HuggingFace and register in AML
-3. **Model Deployment**: Python scripts deploy registered ColPali model to the online endpoint for inference
-4. **Container Apps Deployment**: Deploy document processing containers to Container Apps environment
-5. **Data Pipeline Setup**: Configure Event Grid triggers and data storage workflows for document processing
+2. **Kubernetes Deployment**: `apply_helm.*` deploys all services to AKS cluster via Helm charts including:
+   - ColPali model download Job
+   - ColPali inference Deployment
+   - Document processor service
+   - Qdrant vector database

 ## Outputs

 Key outputs for integration and deployment:

-- `acrLoginServer`, `acrName` - Container registry for artifacts
+- `acrLoginServer`, `acrName` - Container registry for application images
-- `aiFoundryWorkspaceName`, `aiFoundryWorkspaceUrl` - AI Foundry workspace for ML operations
+- `aiFoundryWorkspaceName`, `aiFoundryWorkspaceUrl` - AI Foundry workspace for LLM services
-- `amlWorkspaceName`, `amlEmbeddingEndpointScoringUri` - ML workspace and ColPali API
-- `containerAppsEnvironmentName`, `containerAppName` - Document processing service
+- `aksClusterName`, `aksIdentityClientId` - AKS cluster and workload identity for Kubernetes deployments
-- `dataStorageAccountName`, `dataStorageUrl` - Data lake for ML datasets and processed documents
+- `dataStorageAccountName`, `dataStorageUrl` - Blob storage for documents and application data
-- `eventGridTopicName`, `eventGridEndpoint` - Event orchestration service
+- `serviceBusNamespaceName`, `serviceBusQueueName` - Message queuing service for document processing workflows
-- `storageAccountName`, `keyVaultName` - Supporting services
 - All configuration exported to `.env` for downstream scripts